axone-protocol/docs/docs/nft-tutorial/en.md

 - You should see the following screen:
 ![create account](/img/content/nft-tutorial/account-creation-keplr.png)
 - Click on `Import existing account`
-- Enter your mnemonic (copy/paste is allowed)
+- Enter your 24 words mnemonic (copy/paste of all words at once is possible)
 - Enter an account name like `temporary okp4 wallet`
 - Choose a password for Keplr